Mephilis7/PlayerManager/README.txt

 v1.3_Beta4
 - "/pman set" now tells you when your arguments where wrong
-- Other minor Bugs from Beta3 fixed
+- Minor Bugs from Beta3 fixed
 - Added real name to /pman list
 - Added /pman hide and /pman show to hide/show your players
+- Added /pman mute to mute spammers
 - Made the PlayerLog.yml waaay better

 v1.3_Beta3